This is a guide covering tips for taking group photos.

 So how do you take a group photo in this situation?

-You can begin by choosing whether they are in the foreground or centre of the picture.
+You can begin by choosing whether they are in the foreground or center of the picture.

 Some might ask how to take group photos with everyone in focus without being boring or bland.